 The COVID-19 hurricane has engulfed the world and all businesses are entwined in a whirlwind of uncertainty.
 In South Africa, with the lockdown of shopping malls, a lot of discussion has revolved around the major retailers and the listed property funds.
-But, there has been minimal commentary on how the lockdown affected industrial-based businesses and industrial property owners.
+There has, however, been minimal commentary on how the lockdown affected industrial-based businesses and industrial property owners.
 And what the future may hold?

 Tony Bales of Epping Property says that even before the coronavirus, the industrial property sector had been enduring tough economic times.
 “Vacancy levels were at record highs (in the last seven years), rental growth was slowing and new industrial developments and business confidence were at record lows.”

 The latest Epping Industrial Property Index (below) for the quarter ending 31 March 2020 depicts this situation.

 Now, enter 2020 and more recently, industrial property and COVID-19.
 The larger food-related and pharmaceutical businesses have generally continued to maintain a form of financial continuity, however the vast majority of industrial enterprises have not been as lucky.

 felt the pinch as far back as January when the supply of goods from China significantly dried up.

 Companies that relied on important components simply had their manufacturing or supply chains grind to a halt.
-Also, as China appears to be getting back to business, the lockdown in South Africa has further hampered local companies.
+The lockdown in South Africa has further hampered local companies as China appears to be getting back to business.

 Industrial Property and Covid-19 – Where we are now?